smclairecarden/queen-collector/README.md

 ## About:
   - The Queen Collector is an app for fans of Rupaul's Drag Race to come together to add and favorite their favorite queens.
-  - Users can add a queen, edit the info on queens they have added, add "Reads", or comments for each queen, and view queens all users have 'favorited' on individual profile pages.
+  - Users can add a queen, edit the info on queens they have added, add "reads", or comments for each queen, and view queens all users have favorited on individual profile pages.

 ## Getting Started: